ai/jquery-cdn/README.md

 Instead of `jquery-rails` this gem doesn’t have `jquery-ujs`, so contain latest version of jQuery.

+jQuery CDN supports Ruby on Rails, Sinatra ans other non-Rails environments with Sprockets.

 ## Features

 ### Load from CDN